plepe/overpass-layer/README.md

 Available options:
 * styles: Aside from the styles which are shown from the general options, show additional styles.
 (Array)

-The callback will be called with the following parameters: err, ob, data (see event 'appear').
+The callback will be called with the following parameters: err, ob, data (see event `add`).

 ## method hide(id)
 Hide the given object, resp. remove show options.
 If it is shown due to layer definition, it will still be visible.